-The combined evidence from the desktop study and internal and external inspection of the property and garage provides a high level of confidence in support of the opinions set out in this report.
-There were no bats or evidence to indicate bats have roosted at the property or garage and no visible features externally or internally on the building in which bats could access the building to roost.
+The combined evidence from the desktop study and the internal and external inspection of the property and attached garage provides a high level of confidence in support of the opinions set out in this report.
+There are no visible features externally on the building in which bats could access the building to roost.

-Informed by the results of the survey and the factors highlighted in Section 6, it is concluded that there is negligible potential for roosting bats within the property or garage.
+Informed by the results of the survey and the factors highlighted in Section 6, it is concluded that there is negligible potential for roosting bats within the building.
 Based on recommendations in the Bat Workers Manual and the Bat Surveys Good Practice Guidelines, no further survey effort is required.